linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 17.01.2023 (announcement)
+- We built the two Github repositories today for even greater transparency.

+### 17.01.2023 (announcement)
 - https://github.com/linkspreed/Pages

 ### 17.01.2023 (announcement [Terms])